 The first attempt to establish a civil government in Oregon was made in 1841, when American settlers met to determine how to probate the estate of wealthy entrepreneur Ewing Young.
 An executive committee and a committee to draft a code of laws were formed.
 The attempt at government failed due to pressure from British interests and cautions from Lieutenant Charles Wilkes, of the U. S. Exploration Expedition, who warned that the attempt was premature.

-From 1845 until 1848, the number of legislators increased from thirteen to twenty.
-In the 1848 session twenty-three members were apportioned, but only nine met; the rest were digging gold in California.
-New members were appointed and eighteen members convened the session on Dec.
+From 1845 until 1848, the number of legislators increased from 13 to 20.
+In the 1848 session 23 members were apportioned, but only 9 met; the rest were digging gold in California.
+New members were appointed and 18 members convened the session on Dec.
 5, 1848.

 The Act of Congress of Aug.
 14, 1848, which created Oregon Territory, significantly revised the legislative branch of government.
 The territorial legislature, known as the Legislative Assembly, was made a bicameral body.
 It consisted of a nine-member Council and eighteen-member House of Representatives.
 The House could be increased in size, but could not exceed thirty members.
 Legislators were popularly elected and vacancies were filled by special election.
 Legislative sessions were limited to sixty days.
 The Legislative Assembly was prohibited from passing laws interfering with land claims and passing laws which taxed non-residents at a higher rate than residents.
 The Legislative Assembly was also prohibited from incorporating banks and financial institutions and from acquiring debts in the name of the territory.